Internal Bra Mesh Lawsuit

 Synthetic, PDO

-Integra LifeSciences Not approved for breast surgery
+Integra LifeSciences Not cleared or approved by FDA for breast surgery

 AlloMax